youennf/audio-session/explainer.md

 ## API Design

-Firstly, audio focus means an audio-producing object is allowed to play sound.
-By convention, there are several `audio focus types` for different purposes:
+By convention, there are several `audio session types` for different purposes:

  * Playback (`playback`) audio, which is used for video or music playback, podcasts, etc. They should not mix with other playback audio.
 (Maybe) they should pause all other audio indefinitely.
  * Transient (`transient`) audio, such as a notification ping.
 They usually should play on top of playback audio (and maybe also "duck" persistent audio).